owncloud/ocis/docs/extensions-framework/_index.md

 geekdocFilePath: extensions-framework/_index.md
 ---

-Extension framework is one of the fundamental building blocks of oCIS.
-In the following documentation, you will learn how oCIS extensions work and how to create your own.
+The extension framework is one of the fundamental building blocks of oCIS.
+In the following documentation, you will learn how oCIS extensions work, how to create your own and how they can be integrated into your setup.
+If you want to see an example oCIS extension, you can take a look at the [ocis-hello documentation](https://owncloud.github.io/extensions/ocis_hello/).